dotnet/dotNext/docs/features/threading/index.md

 .NEXT Threading library provides several extension methods for more granular control over synchronization of any reference type:
 * `AcquireReadLockAsync` acquires reader lock asynchronously
 * `AcquireWriteLockAsync` acquires exclusive lock asynchronously
-* `AcquireUpgradeableReadLockAsync` acquires read lock asynchronously which can be upgraded to write lock

 These methods allow to turn any thread-unsafe object into thread-safe object with precise control in context of multithreading access.